How to Spot a Fake 1986 Fleer Michael Jordan Rookie Card

 And here’s a big thing to look for: notice how the black lines that surround the yellow in the logo and the black text that spells out the word “Premier”.
 The lines are dotted on the fake copies, yet are solid on the real Jordan rookie cards.

-Bulls Logo – Examining The Eyes
+5. Bulls Logo – Examining The Eyes

 Here is a closer shot of the bull logo on a real card.
 You can see that there is some separation in color near the pupils of the eyes of the bulls.

-Scoring Average
+6. Scoring Average – Missing Decimal

-On many, but not all of the fake Jordan rookies, the scoring average on the back of the card is missing the decimal in the ‘27.2’ average.
+On many, but not all, of the fake Jordan rookies, the scoring average on the back of the card is missing the decimal in the ‘27.2’ average.

 Here’s a real card, with the decimal in the average.
 If it’s missing that decimal, it’s 100% a fake.